rmdes/oGraph-Bluesky-Poster/README.md

 5. The output directory named `dist` will be generated with production ready bundle.

 ### Credit:
-- ALL the credits goes to the original [OGgraph Preview Extension](https://github.com/Parthipan-Natkunam/oGraph-previwer)
+- ALL the credits goes to the original [OGgraph Preview Extension](https://github.com/Parthipan-Natkunam/oGraph-previwer) I merely identified a good extension to build upon and ported python code to post to bluesky in javascript and then adapted the extention UI to turn it into a client for bluesky.